Portisch/RF-Bridge-EFM8BB1/README.md

 Binary: 10101010 10100110 00000100 00000010 00110010 11111010 10001111 01010101<br/>
 Hex: AA A6 04 02 32 FA 8F 55<br/>

+## Transmiting by command 0xA5
+This is the original implemented RF transmit command<br/>
+Hex: AA A5 24 E0 01 40 03 84 D0 03 58 55<br/>

+0xAA: uart sync init<br/>
+0x24-0xE0: Tsyn<br/>
+0x01-0x40 Tlow<br/>
+0x03-0x84 Thigh<br/>
+0xD0-0x58 24bit Data<br/>

+The low time of the SYNC is default 2000µs, duty cycle of the high bit 70%, 30% of the low bit.<br/>

 ## Transmiting by command 0xA8
-There is already a new command in the firmware to be able to send RF data.<br/>
+There is a new command in the firmware to be able to send RF data.<br/>
-The original command isn't supported yet!<br/>

 Hex: AA A8 06 01 D0 F9 32 11 33 55<br/>